John McCain Fast Facts

 April 25, 2007 - While in New Hampshire, McCain announces he is running for president.

-August 29, 2008 - Announced that he has selected Governor Sarah Palin of Alaska to be his vice presidential running mate.
+August 29, 2008 - Announces that he has selected Governor Sarah Palin of Alaska to be his vice presidential running mate.

 September 4, 2008 - Accepts the Republican nomination for president at the Republican National Convention in St. Paul, Minnesota.